Call and Book Your Hotel Now!

 Worldwide: +1-817-983-0682

-Alicante hosts a variety of seasonal events and religious festivals, which attract many visitors to this historical, intriguing and vibrant city.
+Alicante hosts various seasonal events and religious festivals that draw numerous visitors to this richly cultural, historical, captivating, and lively city.

-This festival is held each year on the 17th of January in the neighbourhood named after Alicante's Patron saint, San Anton.
-The market sells traditional food, dried fruits and nuts, and a small fair is held.
-Locals are known for taking their animals to the bullring where they are said to be blessed.
-An animal show is also organised for entertainment purpose.
+St. Anthony's Market or Porrat de San Anton festival is held annually on the 17th of January in the neighbourhood named after Alicante's patron saint, San Anton.
+A traditional market selling food, dried fruits, nuts and many more things is held during this festival.
+Locals are known for bringing their animals to the bullring for blessings, while an animal show entertains the visitors.

 This International Jazz Festival attracts many great musicians to Alicante.
 Generally, FIJAZZ begins in mid-July where local as well international musicians gather together to offer their compositions.